• Skip to main content

 Building a Mold-Free Tiny House

-December 24, 2016 by Corinne 17 Comments
+Published: December 24, 2016 | Corinne Segura, Building Biologist

-This article will discuss preventing mold in tiny homes that are custom built.
+This article will discuss preventing mold in tiny homes that are custom-built.

 Usually on wheels, but much of this could apply to lane houses and other tiny homes not on wheels (though I don’t discuss foundations here).
 This will apply to some prefab but not all types.